Tender Annuals - Group 3

 Care

-When nighttime temperatures are forecast to drop into the thirties, protect your Group 3 seedlings from frost damage:
+When nighttime temperatures are forecast to drop into the thirties, protect your group 3 seedlings from frost damage.

-First, ensure the soil is thoroughly moist—wet soil retains heat much better than dry soil and freezes more slowly.
-Second, cover seedlings with frost cloth or blankets to shield them from freezing temperatures that could damage or kill tender plants.
 Alternatively, if you have space available, move containers into a greenhouse or garage overnight.
-Immediately move to a sunny location the following day.
+Immediately move to a sunny location when temperatures rise above freezing the following day.

 Transplanting